Skip to main content

 • Audit token usage through the console activity logs.

-For endpoint-specific authentication details, refer to the API Reference introduction, the JavaScript SDK, or the PHP SDK.
+For endpoint-specific authentication details, refer to the Core API introduction, the JavaScript SDK, or the PHP SDK.